 Linen Improves With Age

 While most fabrics wear away with age, French linen improves.
 The fibers of French linen will soften with age and after a few washes.
 Since this miracle fabric offers heat-resistant qualities, it is not likely to fade or burn when used on a window with loads of sun.

 French Linen’s Popularity

 Okay, so no two linens are the same.
-There are many different types of linen, but designers and those in the know always go back to French linen.
+There are many different types of linen, but designers and those in the know always return to French linen.
 Why?

 French linen is made with long-stemmed fibers.
 This means that during the manufacturing process, the flax plant is harvested, soaked in hot water to separate the fibers, dried, then rolled through metal rollers to separate the fibers further, and finally, the fibers are combed to remove the short fibers.

 Only long fibers remain, which creates a much stronger yarn when spun than the short fibers would.
-The yarn is also much cleaner and less fuzzy than the yarn made from short-stemmed fibers.
+The yarn is much cleaner and less fuzzy than those made from short-stemmed fibers.

-Ultimately, the specialized knowledge of how and when to plant the best flax seeds for harvest will yield the best entirely organic flax plants that can be processed into linen textile.
+Ultimately, the specialized knowledge of how and when to plant the best flax seeds for harvest will yield the best entirely organic flax plants that can be processed into linen textiles.

 Caring for French Linen

 Whenever you invest in a quality fabric, you should ensure you are able to safely care for it if there are spills and spots from entertaining and living on or around the textile.
 Some textiles like polyester and cotton are great for strength, and they may resist stains, yet nothing compares to French linen’s toughness and resistance to liquid.